n8willis/opentype-shaping-documents/opentype-shaping-normalization.md

     remapping "non-breaking hyphen" codepoints to "hyphen".

-Some of these additional decompositions and mappings may also be implemented in and active font's GSUB lookups, but that is not guaranteed.
+Some of these additional decompositions and mappings may also be implemented in and active font's <abbr>GSUB</abbr> lookups, but that is not guaranteed.
 Consequently, a normalization function must implement them in order to fulfill the goal of providing stable output.